 We are using our proprietary technology platform to develop therapeutic antibodies, including our wholly-owned product candidates, as well as other programs that are being developed by our collaborators.
-However, all of our wholly-owned and partnered product candidates are in the early stages of development, and, for a wide variety of reasons discussed below, may fail in development or suffer delays that adversely affect their commercial viability.
+However, all of our wholly-owned and most of partnered product candidates are in the early stages of development, and, for a wide variety of reasons discussed below, may fail in development or suffer delays that adversely affect their commercial viability.

 A product candidate can unexpectedly fail at any stage of preclinical and clinical development.
-The historical failure rate for product candidates is high due to scientific feasibility, safety, efficacy, changing standards of medical care and other variables.
+The historical failure rate for product candidates is high due to scientific feasibility, safety, efficacy, changing standards of medical care, and other variables.
 The results from preclinical testing or early clinical trials of a product candidate may not predict the results that will be obtained in later phase clinical trials of the product candidate.
-For example, results from our initial Phase 2a clinical trial of etokimab in moderate-to-severe atopic dermatitis patients was not representative of the results we experienced in our later Phase 2b trial.
-Similarly, we reported interim results of our GALLOP Phase 2 clinical trial of ANB019, which included data for two patients who had completed the Day 113 trial period.
-While we believe these results are likely to be representative of subsequent patients in the trial, the results we have observed to date may not be predictive of results once all 10 patients have completed the trial.
-If our later clinical trials are unsuccessful, our product candidates may be delayed in development or fail entirely, which would have a material adverse impact on our business.
+For example, results from our initial Phase 2a clinical trial of etokimab in moderate-to-severe atopic dermatitis patients were not representative of the results we experienced in our later etokimab moderate-to-severe atopic dermatitis Phase 2b clinical trial called "ATLAS" and we ultimately discontinued development of etokimab.